-Nozzles diversity is very large because each nozzle is designed for a specific purpose.
-We could think that nozzles are interchangeable and that they could be efficient in any situation, but nothing would be more wrong.
-Let’s dive into nozzles diversity and why you should never use a nozzle for something else that its original design!
+The diversity between Nozzles is very wide because each nozzle is designed for a specific purpose.
+One could think that nozzles are interchangeable and that they could be efficient in any situation, but nothing would be more wrong.
+Let’s dive into nozzles diversity and why you should never use a nozzle for something else that its original design.

 Why is there such a large nozzle diversity?

-To answer this question, you have to understand what differentiates a nozzle from another nozzle.
+In order to answer this question, you have to understand what differentiates one nozzle from another nozzle.
 There are several groups of characteristics to understand what makes a nozzle: